IST 337 IM&T Support Practicum

 ANY instructor (full-time or adjunct) can utilize one of our undergraduate TA positions.
 If it will enhance your class and the student’s classroom experience, we’re all for it.
 Therefore, think about what you’d like an undergraduate TA to do for you and how they would help enhance your class instruction.
-You can use the documents attached at the bottom of the page for ideas, and talk to other professors about how they leverage their undergraduate TAs (we are happy to recommend some regular undergraduate TA-users to you).
+You can use the documents attached at the top of the page for ideas, and talk to other professors about how they leverage their undergraduate TAs (we are happy to recommend some regular undergraduate TA-users to you).

-- Ask a student, likely a former student in one of your sections who you know you can trust to be responsible, and who has demonstrated proficiency in the work.
+Ask a student, likely a former student in one of your sections who you know you can trust to be responsible, and who has demonstrated proficiency in the work.
 We like the student to have received a B+ or better in the class the first time around.
-If you need a recommendation of someone, just let the advising office know and we can pull rosters from former class sections.
+If you need a recommendation of someone, just let the student services office know and we can pull rosters from former class sections.

 - Once you have a student who agrees to be an undergraduate TA for your class, have a talk with the student about the structure of your class.
 Build out the expectations (very specifically) that you have for your undergraduate TA and amend the IST337 Contract to match your goals.
 Make sure to go through your syllabus in detail with your new TA and let them ask questions to be sure that you’re both on the same page with how the semester will run.
 Both of you should sign the IST337 Contract paperwork in the necessary spaces.